Saturday, February 1, 2025

 A street musician of La Goutte d'Or

-Illustration by Maurice Leloir in Le Roy Soleil, A history book for children, 1931
+Illustration by Maurice Leloir in Le Roy Soleil, a history book for children, 1931

-Louis XIV's royal entry trumpets tougher monarchy by passing innovations.
+Louis XIV's royal entry trumpets tougher monarchy by passing

 Claude Abron: photo taken from a helicopter